stawpkid/FreeTraffic/README.md

 <details>
 <summary>How does the visitor access their intended content?</summary>
 Your content will remain visible.
-However, a **button with a 10-second timer** will appear.
+However, a button with a 10-second timer will appear.
 Once the timer ends, users can proceed to their desired link.
 </details>

+### ANOTHER WARNING

+Disclaimer: This practice is highly questionable ethically and may violate various laws or terms of service agreements.
+Proceed at your own risk.